 If memory serves right, The Original Fat Burning Cabbage Soup was developed, originally, as a part what was known as the “Cabbage Soup Diet.”
 It went by a lot of names and was pretty restrictive, but the good thing about the diet is you were allowed to eat as much of the Cabbage Soup as you wanted.
 Whether you’re looking to follow that diet or not, The Original Fat Burning Cabbage Soup is really a fantastic soup.

 You might notice in the recipe includes a packet of Lipton Onion Soup Mix but I like to use my home-made version.
-I also like to change things up now with the liquid base of the soup and now and then I might add a little the Spicy V-8 or if we happen to have it around, a little dash of Bloody Mary Mix.
+I also like to change things up now with the liquid base of the soup and I might use V-8 (sometimes a little the Spicy V-8) or if we happen to have it around, a little dash of Bloody Mary Mix or some hot sauce.
 I just won’t ever use my Dad’s XXX version again!
 Been there, done that, don’t recommend it, lol!
+And if I’m going spicy, I might add a little finely diced jalapeno.

-Saving Money on Original Fat Burning Cabbage Soup:
+Saving Money on The Original Fat Burning Cabbage Soup:

 As written, the Original Fat Burning Cabbage Soup is already downright economical.
 All the veggies and ingredients are common, everyday items.
 Making your own Lipton Onion Soup Mix saves a bit of money, and also allows you to easily customize the quality or type of ingredients in the soup.
 This can be low-sodium, vegan, vegetarian, etc., just by varying the homemade soup mix and the type of broth you use.